 In today’s business world, there is no time to waste.
 And many startups have not considered Blockchain as a possible tool for their business.

 Idea Usher’s team of experienced consultants have developed a proven methodology to deliver a successful blockchain implementation with our Blockchain as a Service.
 Learn more about how you can partner with us to build a secure and trustworthy chain of software services for your business success now.

-Here are some frequently asked questions on blockchain;
+Here are some frequently asked questions;

 Blockchain technologies and Bitcoin are terms often used interchangeably, but they aren’t the same thing: Bitcoin is a type of digital crypto-currency.
 Bitcoin and other cryptocurrencies use blockchain technology to transfer funds directly from payer to payee with no need for a trusted third party such as a bank or financial institution.
 Every transaction is then recorded on a public ledger, known as a blockchain.